Akan

 - Modern Influences

-- Modern influences on Akan culture include globalization, urbanization, and technology, leading to a blend of traditional and contemporary practices.
+- Contemporary Akan culture is influenced by Western education, media, and technology, leading to a fusion of traditional and modern lifestyles.

 - Digital Presence